 More than that, qualitative data allows you to find the best possible solution for the given situation.
 Here, collect quantitative data that tells you “where you should be”, while the qualitative data tells you how to get there.

 Going even further, qualitative data helps you go the extra mile for your customers, rather than simply meeting their expectations.
-Again, quantitative data shows you what KPIs to hit; quantitative data shows how you can deliver even more value — and get more back in return.
+Again, ; quantitative data shows how you can deliver even more value — and get more back in return.

 Finally, the knowledge and understandings you glean from your qualitative research can likely be applied to other areas of your business.
 In contrast, quantitative data typically revolves around a specific scenario — and applying it elsewhere without understanding context can often lead your team in the wrong direction.